- The overall appearance of your resume must make the employer want to read it. Presentation is everything.

 - When you are sending your marketing documents by email, send both an ASCII text version (fix the formatting after the conversion) and an MS Word version to ensure that your documents are read.
 Many companies don’t open attachments because of software incompatibility or fear of viruses.

 - Please remember that these are only basic tips.
-For further help with your resume, contact Cando Career.
+For further help with your resume, contact Candace, owner of Cando Career Coaching and Resume Writing.

 We look forward to partnering with you in the future,